jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

 ### 13ZN Relationship between pay equity claims and collective bargaining
 (1) The entry into a collective agreement in accordance with the collective bargaining provisions of the Employment Relations Act 2000 by an employer and a union does not settle or extinguish an unsettled pay equity claim to which the employer is a party.
-(2) The existence of an unsettled pay equity claim between an employer and an employee, or of an uncompleted review of a pay equity claim settlement, is not a genuine reason for failing to conclude collective bargaining between that employer and a union representing the employer’s employees for the purposes of section 33 of the Employment Relations Act 2000.
+(2) The existence of an unsettled pay equity claim between an employer and an employee is not a genuine reason for failing to conclude collective bargaining between that employer and a union representing the employer’s employees for the purposes of section 33 of the Employment Relations Act 2000.

 ### 13ZNA Relationship between pay equity claims and fair pay agreements
 [Repealed]